ssenmosip/mosip-temp-documentation/MOSIP-Functional-Requirement-Specifications.md

 Logging out from the client application
 ## 4. User Onboarding/Manager
 ### 4.1 User Registration
 Enables mapping between the user and machine\dongle.
-Allows a user to onboard themselves on a machine
+Allows a user to on-board themselves on a machine
 ## 5. Language Manager
 ### 5.1 Translation
 Translates the static messages as per the configures primary and secondary languages